 For the love of written word

-We as an evolved generation to have stepped on the planet have finally overcome a lot of hurdles by introducing the digital power to the field of business, sciences and even arts now.
+We as an evolved generation to have stepped on the planet have finally overcome a lot of hurdles by introducing digital power to the field of business, sciences, and even arts now.
 What we do lag at, still, is being able to transition safely.
 There’s hardly any doubt in a soft copy being a superior and more environment conserving form to share information/data, but thanks to the evils of digital science, still pretty much unexplained and unprotected from, the data may or may not get lost.
 As safe as a computer may be, we know a certain wrong something that messes things up with our data.
 We’ve had it done to us with our phones, a couple of times with our laptops and now we have a safe term saving important data called “backup” which is in itself a convenience provided by computers reflecting the vulnerability of holding the data in the first place.